caius/caiustheory.com/content/post/2018-07-11-running-rails-tests-under-circleci-2-with-mariadb.md

 The first step is finding a base image that contains ruby, node and chrome/chromedriver so the the app runs, assets compile and rails feature specs work respectively.

+The available images for ruby are listed at <https://github.com/CircleCI-Public/circleci-dockerfiles/tree/master/ruby/images>, and the mariadb images are listed at <https://github.com/CircleCI-Public/circleci-dockerfiles/tree/master/mariadb/images>.
+For the ruby images you'll want to use the `…-node-browsers` image as it has Node.js for assets and Chrome/chromedriver installed for headless browser testing.

+So the start of our config file looks something like the following:

 ```yaml
 version: 2
 working_directory: "~/project"